ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: System Overview

 \subsection{Workload Specification}

-\textsc{ScaleDoc} is designed to process boolean semantic predicates.
-We define the workload with a tuple, containing a document collection, a natural language query, and a user-specified accuracy target.
-Formally, a workload can be expressed in an SQL-like syntax.
-For instance, a query to find all medical papers in \textsc{PubMed} that develop a new drug would be:
+A semantic predicating workload consists of a large document collection $D$, and a set of queries $Q$.
+Each query, $q \in Q$, is defined by two components: a natural language predicate and a user-specified accuracy target.
+Formally, we use an SQL-like syntax to express these queries.
+For instance, a query to find all medical papers in PubMed that introduce a new drug would be:

-For each such workload, \textsc{ScaleDoc} executes the system pipeline , assigning each document as positive or negative while meeting the specified accuracy target.
+For each such query, the final task is to evaluate the predicate against every document $d \in D$ and assign a binary label (positive or negative), while meeting the specified accuracy target.